russellramey/vue-ecards/README.md

 # Vue eCards
 Simple VueJS app to create and send eCards to up to 100 recipients at a time.
 Self-hosted and whitelabel ready, download, configure, and launch.
 Great for internal employee recognitions, or for employees and account managers to send holiday emails (eCards) to customers!

+## Demo
+View the [live demo here](https://russellramey.me/examples/vue-ecards). eCards made using this demo application will not be sent.

 ## Requirements
 - [NodeJS + NPM](https://nodejs.org/en/)